vc-yang/vc-yang.github.io/_pages/0302_model_flowchart.md

  </div>
  <br />

-I created this flowchart for the typical mathematical modeling process that I go through, as part of a talk for undergraduate mathematics students.
-You can find a high quality pdf file [here](/files/Model_flowchart/math_model_flowchart.pdf).
+I created this flowchart for my typical mathematical modeling process, as part of a talk for undergraduate mathematics students.
+You can find a high-quality pdf file [here](/files/Model_flowchart/math_model_flowchart.pdf).

-You are welcome to share and use it, please credit this page when doing so.
+You are welcome to share or use it.